mujahidk902/Food-Delivery-Performance-Analysis-SQL/README.md

 4. Which city category has the highest delivery time?
 5. What is the relationship between distance and delivery time?
 6. Which Order Type Takes More Time?
-7. Which is Top Peroforming Riders ?
-8. Top Cities by Orders.
-9. Monthly Trend.
-10. City-wise Delivery Performance.
+7. Which riders perform better than average?
+8. Which cities generate the highest order volume?
+9. How do order volumes change over time?
+10. Which city category experiences the highest delivery delays?

 ## Key Insights

 - Jam traffic creates the highest delivery delays.
-- Cloudy and Foggy weather increase delivery time.
+- Cloudy and foggy weather increase delivery time.
 - Festival periods lead to longer delivery times.
-- Metropolitan cities generate the highest order volume.
+- Semi-Urban cities have the highest average delivery time.
+- Longer delivery distances significantly increase delivery time.
+- Scooters show lower average delivery times than motorcycles.

 ## Business Recommendations

-- Increase rider allocation during festivals.
+- Increase rider availability during festival periods.
-- Introduce dynamic routing during traffic jams.
+- Implement dynamic routing to reduce traffic-related delays.
-- Improve weather-based delivery planning.
+- Use weather-based delivery planning and customer ETAs.
-- Optimize rider deployment by city category.
+- Optimize delivery assignments for long-distance orders.
+- Deploy faster vehicle types in high-demand zones.

 ## Dashboard Preview